pedrobvferreira/picpay/README.md

 ---
 1. Start the application with Maven
 2. The API will be accessible at http://localhost:8080
+3. The DB will be accessible at http://localhost:8080/h2-console

 API Endpoints
 ---
 The API provides the following endpoints: